Violet: Architecturally Exposed Orchestration, Movement, and Placement for Generalized Deep Learning: Characterization of DL Applications

-Figure~\ref{fig:workload-graphic} shows a snippet that is representative of each of the applications at the graph-level.
-We characterize the entire MLPerf suite (including MaskRCNN, removed in the latest version of MLPerf).
+From a computer architecture perspective, the operations' semantics, their execution order, as well as tensor \textbf{shape} (dimensions), \textbf{layout} (the order in which these dimensions are flattened in memory) and \textbf{datatype} play a role in data orchestration, data movement and work placement.
+Here we characterize the entire MLPerf suite and detail how these characteristics impact these problems.
 Table~\ref{tab:workload-properties} summarizes the quantitative features of each of the applications.
 Based on qualitative understanding of the applications and detailed quantitative profiling (methodology explained in Section~\ref{sec:methodology}), our general findings are below.